 Curriculum and Instruction Degrees - Master of Education (M.Ed.) and Education Specialist (Ed.S.)

-The degrees in Curriculum and Instruction are designed to meet the needs of teachers who seek to broaden and deepen their professional knowledge in curriculum design and to expand the contributions they can make to education as teacher leaders.
 The M.Ed. and Ed.S. in Curriculum and Instruction degrees consist of 30 credits of coursework.
-The M.Ed. and Ed.S. are open only to candidates who are already teachers, licensed with their initial or professional teaching license. the Curriculum and Instruction degree does not provide a path to initial teacher licensure (for those who seek to earn their Massachusetts Initial Teacher license, please see the M.Ed.
+The M.Ed. and Ed.S. are open only to candidates who are already teachers, licensed with their initial or professional teaching license.
+The Curriculum and Instruction degree does not provide a path to initial teacher licensure (for those who seek to earn their Massachusetts Initial Teacher license, please see the M.Ed.
 Curriculum and Instruction Initial Certification Programs

 .)
 Certain degree options may lead to professional license, contact firstname.lastname@example.org